 Encouragement of Healthy Lifestyles

 We encourage and support healthy lifestyles for our residents and faculty.
 Healthy lifestyles are a critical element in helping residents and faculty maintain life/work balance and prevent illness and burnout.
-These efforts begin at orientation with education on the signs and symptoms of burnout, and continue throughout the five-year program.
+These efforts begin at orientation with education on the signs and symptoms of burnout, and continue throughout the three-year program.

 Promotion of Resilience